Hamilton County Indiana assistance programs.

 Merciful Help Center may be able to help if you have a referral from your town.
 Assistance may be offered with bills such as natural gas, electric, water, or maybe even rent.
 Also vehicle repair assistance or a used car may also be available for those who qualify.
 1045 West 146th Street, Matthew 25 Center Carmel, IN 46032, dial (317) 663-4039.

 Social services from Salvation Army - The non-profit partners with centers both in and outside of Hamilton County and Noblesville to assist the less fortunate and low income.
 A wide range of basic needs can be met, such as food, clothing, and shelter.
-Other support can include financial aid for rent, utilities bills, or maybe even vouchers for medications.
+Other support can include financial aid for rent, utilities bills, or maybe even vouchers for medications or school supplies.
 Continue Hamilton County Salvation Army resources.

 Two of the leading health care providers in the region are below.
 Call for information and details on sliding fee scales and free medical or dental care that may be offered.
-Or click here for additional clinics to call in the Hamilton County area.
+Or click here for additional free community clinics in the Hamilton County area.

 Riverview Hospital ((317) 776-1071) - Many services are offered on a sliding fee scale.
 The community clinic provides patients with a broad range of health services and medical care that is targeted at Medicaid patients, the uninsured and low income persons.
 Services are provided by nurse practitioner with physician available if needed.